DPNT-Sourcecode/FIZ-zbhh01/challenges/README.md

     Old Deluxe is all of the numbers the same
     A new deluxe is divisible by x and contains x (x is 3 or 5) fake deluxe is if it is deluxe AND odd

+This requires some thought
+1. x is 3 or 5
+2. If num is divisible by x then string is fizz or Buzz
+3. if num is divisible by both then string is fizz and Buzz
+4. if num contains x ( the same x it is divisible by) then it is fizz/buzz/fizz buzz deluxe
+5. if num is deluxe and odd then it is fizz/buzz/fizz buzz fake deluxe